orlp/pygrafix/readme.txt

-pygrafix is a Python/Cython OpenGL windowing toolkit with added features geared to 2D graphics and game development.
+pygrafix is a Python/Cython hardware-accelerated 2D graphics library.

 Why this project?
 There are two major game/graphics libraries for Python out there, Pygame